meysuhn/Challenge7/Study_Notes.md

 The app.set method defines different settings in Express.
   The second param just tells Express which template engine to use.
   By default, Express will look in a folder called Views in the root of your project.

+## Don’t confuse WebSocket with AJAX!
+  AJAX does indeed allow for the client and the server to exchange information without reloading the page.
+However, in AJAX, it’s always the client that asks and the server that responds.
+The server can’t decide for itself to send information to the client.
+With WebSocket that has become possible!